 - If you want a cash back card and spend a lot on dining, the Capital One® Savor® Cash Rewards Credit Card (review) has a $95 annual fee that’s waived for the first year, offers a welcome bonus worth $300 cash back, has no foreign transaction fees, and offers 4% cash back on dining and entertainment

 - If you want a travel rewards card that offers flexible points, the Capital One Venture Rewards Credit Card (review) has a $95 annual fee, offers a welcome bonus of up to 100,000 points, offers 2x Venture miles per dollar spent, has no foreign transaction fees, and more

 Those are just a few options, but I wanted to provide a good selection of options.

 Citi Double Cash Card Summary

 The Citi Double Cash has gone from a great cash back credit card, to an unrivaled card for those who are into miles & points.
 Not only can the card potentially earn up to two cents back per dollar spent, but in conjunction with the Citi Premier or Citi Prestige you can potentially earn 2x ThankYou points per dollar spent, which can be transferred to airlines or hotels.

 This card is now a must-have.
-I picked up the card recently, and it’s now the card I use for my everyday, non-bonused spending.
+I picked up the card last year, and it’s now the card I use for my everyday, non-bonused spending.